hrutikparbalkar/Attainment-Calculator/README.md

 The **Attainment Calculator** assists faculty in computing attainment levels using data from Unit Tests, Term Work, University Exams, and Indirect feedback.
 It simplifies the overall process, ensuring accuracy and saving time.

 ---
+# Problem Statement

+In educational institutions, accurately assessing and tracking student performance across various components (such as Unit Tests, Term Work, University Exams, and Indirect Feedback) is essential for determining **Course Outcome (CO) attainment**.
+However, manually calculating these values can be cumbersome and error-prone, especially when dealing with large amounts of student data.

+Current systems may not offer a straightforward way for faculty to compute CO attainment quickly and efficiently.
+Moreover, a lack of a unified platform often leads to inconsistencies in assessment and difficulty in tracking student progress over time.

+---

+## Objective:

+The objective of the **Attainment Calculator** is to create a web-based application that helps faculty members easily compute CO attainment based on the student's performance in various academic components.
+The tool aims to:

+1. **Automate** the calculation of COs for Unit Tests, Term Work, University Exams, and Indirect Feedback.
+2. Provide a **centralized system** for assessing student attainment, reducing human error.
+3. **Display results clearly** with easy navigation, ensuring a user-friendly interface for faculty members.

 ## ⚙️ Working Process